Travel Guide to Razgrad, Bulgaria

 Hotel Aktsent offers six single rooms, six double rooms, and two suites.
 The in-house restaurant has two seating areas.
 The interior dining area has fifty seats.
 There is an outdoor seating patio with forty seats and is only open in the summer months.
 Private bathrooms, radio alarm clocks, minibars, telephones, and room service are all standard.
 Outdoor gardens and an in-ground swimming pool are available for guestsâ€™ use.

 Four floors can hold up to 100 guests at Hotel Balkanfarma.
-The hotel offers both a restaurant, bar, and coffee shop.
+The hotel offers both a restaurant, bar and coffee shop.
 Rooms are rather basic and come with private bathrooms.
-A short distance from the town centre, this is a good choice for tourists who want to experience more than one town.
+A short distance from the town center, this is a good choice for tourists who want to experience more than one town.

 Hotel Central has 52 rooms each with a private bath, satellite television, telephone, and refrigerator.
-A medical centre, fitness centre, billiards room, and dry cleaning service are all located in the hotel building.
+A medical center, fitness center, billiards room, and dry cleaning service are all located in the hotel building.

 The more rustic Hotel Delfin has nine double rooms.
 The rooms do not have private baths.
 A shared bathroom is available on each floor, however.
 The hotel is near many shops, restaurants, and bars.

 Hotel Razgrad is located in the city center.
 With a disco, restaurants, tavern, and two bars in the establishment, there is plenty for the active tourist to do.
 All rooms have bathrooms, satellite television, radio alarm clocks, refrigerators, and telephones.

 Finally, Hotel Patna Sreshta is another smaller hotel with 26 rooms and 2 suites.
 Rooms offer private bathrooms, telephones, and satellite televisions.
 An open-air buffet restaurant is available and offers room service as well.